chocoluffy/redditQA/3-Bipartite-Graph/README.md

 Apply algorithm on larger dataset to make bipartite graph more conclusive with 17536 distinct subreddits and 32134 "reddit-loyal" authors(contribute to at least 5 different subreddits) on 100 topics.

-A typical result from console:
+A typical **raw result** from console:

+> How to interpret the data? "topicvecs" shows the subreddit name such author involved and its corresponding one dominant topic id.
+And "contributions" shows the frequency one author contribute to that subreddit.

 User: Deadlifted
 {'topicvecs': defaultdict(<type 'dict'>, {u'circlebroke2': 59, u'cars': 99, u'nfl': 21, u'CFB': 21, u'pics': 93, u'movies': 0, u'SubredditDrama': 59}),